CLICK THE MENU ABOVE TO EXPLORE THE SITE

 SIGN UP for updates and to contact us

-This story has been researched over the last several years - often through with interviews and oral testimonies of those for whom it was life, not just a story.
-As well as being about strange, ghostly flexi discs, it is a story about how much music can matter.
-Thanks to all those who have helped us, supported us, provided us with their knowledge, images, sounds and memories.
+This story has been researched over the last several years -mainly through interviews and recording oral testimonies of individuals for whom it was life, not just a story.
+As well a story about strange, ghostly flexi discs, it is a story about how much music can matter.

 bones+slide+15w.jpg

-If you have stories to tell or discs that we can include in the X-Ray audio Project, please get in touch
+If you have stories to tell or discs that we can include in the X-Ray Audio Project, please get in touch

 THE BUREAU OF LOST CULTURE

-STEPHEN COATES, is a composer, writer and music producerHe came across the subject of the X-Ray recordings when travelling to Russia to perform as The Real Tuesday Weld over the last six years.
-A graduate of the Royal College of Art, he is particularly interested in the interaction between music and culture.
+STEPHEN COATES is a music producer, writer and broadcaster.
+He came across the subject of the X-Ray recordings in 2012 when travelling to Russia to perform as The Real Tuesday Weld.
+He has written two books on the subject ‘ X-Ray Audio’ and ‘Bone Music’.
+A graduate of the Royal College of Art, he is particularly interested in the interaction between counterculture and culture.

 For more on Stephen go here

-PAUL HEARTFIELD is one of London's most experienced and respected portraitists.
-He has worked extensively in the music industry, photographing many international bands and musicians over the last decade.
+PAUL HEARTFIELD has worked extensively in the music industry, photographing many international bands and musicians over the last decade and has made portraits of most of the senior British politicians of the last few years.

 For more on Paul go here